marq24/emacberry.com/_docs/3900-tasker.md

 - [https://tasker.joaoapps.com/](https://tasker.joaoapps.com/)
 - [https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm)

-GPSLogger have build in location based autostart capability's by itself - so you don't have to use tasker for that.
-The integration works the other way around: you might want to do additional things, once certain events have happened inside GPSLogger.
-So for the following events you can define Tasker tasks that will be executed:
+GPSLogger have build in location based autostart capability's by itself - so you don't have to use Tasker for that, but of course if you want to give Tasker the control, you can do so.
+Please see [launching GPSLogger with an additional START or STOP logging command](#startstop) for details.

+What ever you choose, GPSLogger have the option to define Tasker tasks that should be called, once certain events occur while your recording.
+The following events allow you to define Tasker Tasks:

 - Start Logging
 - Stop Logging